-A week ago I was put back under for hand surgery on a broken and displaced Trapezoid bone in my hand, which they have wired and have me in a full brace for another 5 weeks.
-This was following my face surgery on my broken cheekbone where they put in 3 small titanium plates to insure I kept my chiseled appearance…bahaha!
+A week ago I was put back under for hand surgery on a broken and displaced Trapezoid bone in my hand, which they have wired and had me in a full brace for another 5 weeks.
+This was following my face surgery on my broken cheekbone where they put in 3 small titanium plates to ensure I kept my chiselled appearance…bahaha!

-On top of those bits and pieces there was a cracked rib or 2 and my left quad was quite badly beaten up, this all seems to be heeling well.
+On top of those bits and pieces, there was a cracked rib or 2 and my left quad was quite badly beaten up, this all seems to be healing well.
 But probably the major factor that has delayed me getting in front of my computer and confronting the real world, would be my concussion.
-Memory around the accident is non-existent and while things are a lot better now that we are 3 weeks post accident there have definitely been some blurry bits…
+Memory around the accident is non-existent and while things are a lot better now that we are 3 weeks post accident there have definitely been some blurry bits.

 I am really fortunate to have a great medical team around me, monitoring things and making sure I am progressing as quickly as possible.
 The Concussion Rehab Clinic has come a long way over the years and I am on the trainer for 20-30 minutes a day and I have a bunch of eye and balance exercises to get me back on track.

-We met with the police yesterday, who have done an incredible job exploring all possible avenues but unfortunately there are no new leads and the truck they had in question in the early stages, was not involved in any way.
-Would definitely help if I had some memory of the event…
+We met with the police yesterday, who has done an incredible job exploring all possible avenues but unfortunately there are no new leads and the truck they had in question in the early stages, was not involved in any way.
+Would definitely help if I had some memory of the event.

 While I am still having my ups and downs mentally, physically and emotionally it gives me great comfort and motivation to have received so much support and encouragement over the weeks.
-Yes, this accident sucks big time and I am still asking the question ‘why’, but knowing that I will make a full recovery and that non of the parts that are required for going fast in triathlon have been effected, leaves me extremely thankful… hell, if I were a face model I’d be out of a job… !!!
+Yes, this accident sucks big time and I am still asking the question ‘why’, but knowing that I will make a full recovery and that none of the parts that are required for going fast in triathlon has been affected, leaves me extremely thankful… hell, if I were a face model I’d be out of a job… !!